GJasonAnderson/fps-leader/docs/index.md

 **What will my squad get if we win?**
 The final prize that all of the squads will be competing for is food in small group EVERY WEEK in December!
 We will be putting together a package of food options each group will be able to individually decide upon including Chick-Fil-A, Dessert, Pizza, Wings, etc. Lets use this to motivate students (and leaders, lets be honest) to own this month!

-## 31 Oct 2018 | Costume Night
-Wear a costume this week for **triple Squad Wars points** - this could be your squad's chance to pull off a comeback and win it all!

 ## 30 Nov 2018 | Fusion Host Home Registration Deadline
 Fusion 2019 is earlier in the year than in the past, so it's super important that leaders secure host homes as early as possible.
 Let us know where your group is staying at the [Fusion 2019 Host Home Registration](https://docs.google.com/forms/d/e/1FAIpQLSdXV04WAgmCv1IVQsg0SbhXDg8JXIhdhzvgeh-BPC3PSPSrBQ/viewform?c=0&w=1&usp=mail_form_link) page.